 The ability to pay with Bitcoin or with some other cryptocurrency in stores remains uncommon.

-While some merchants are slowly starting to accept payments in Bitcoin, the vast majority of retailers are still not on board.
+While some merchants are slowly starting to accept payments in Bitcoin, Ethereum and stablecoins, the vast majority of retailers are still not on board.

 Crypto Debit Cards

-Depending on the card provider some additional fee or perks such as cashback rewards may apply.
+- Depending on the card provider some additional fee or perks like cashback rewards may apply.

 Below, you will see some of the more popular providers of crypto debit cards.
 Most of them are currently available to people living in the US or Europe.